main banner

 Troops providing assistance and guard duties came from the local Finner Camp Barracks and came from the 17th Infantry Battalion, 12th Cyclist Squadron and the 4th Field Artillery Regiment.

 An Irish Air Corps Salvage Team reached the area on December 11th and assisted in removing some of the loose equipment still with the aircraft.
-This was handed over to the American forces on December 18th.
+This was handed over to the Royal Air Force on December 18th.
 It is stated that the wreckage was blown up on site in the days after by the Army.
 This was normal practice to prevent the remains being mistaken for a new crash by overflying aircraft.
 That said, it is obvious from the amount of material that locals were able to take down the mountain that substantial remains of the aircraft were on the mountain.

 Name Address Remarks